CodecosmosBelgium/CodecosmosFramework/README.md

 ## Puppeteer

 Puppeteer is a class that handles all the UI code for displaying messages to the player.
+It also handles translations. see [Translations](#translations)

 ## MindKeeper